falguniii-k/WIDS-2024-Netflix-Content-Strategy-Analysis-with-Python/README.md

 # Objective
 Explore and preprocess the NYC Airbnb Open Data to uncover insights.
 The assignment focuses on handling missing data, encoding categorical variables, detecting and addressing outliers, and performing time-series analysis on reviews.

+Tasks
+Data Exploration and Summary

+Load the dataset and provide a summary of its structure (number of rows, columns, data types).
+Identify categorical and numerical columns.
+Visualize the distribution of key variables such as price, number of reviews, and availability.